canonical-websites/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 Let's go through this line by line:

   - **name**: The name of the snap.

+  - **base**: The runtime environment used when the resulting snap is executed. `core18` tracks the Ubuntu 18.04 LTS release foundations.

   - **version**: The current version of the snap.
 This is just a human readable string.
 All snap uploads will get an incremental snap **revision**, which is independent from this version.
 It's